DevGrow/devgrow.github.io/_posts/2010-02-15-the-rebirth.markdown

 - devgrow
 ---

 Welcome to the all new **DevGrow**.
-What first started out as a experimental social network for entrepreneurs and investors and ended up as a blog for the same audience, we are back to focus on what we know best - the design, development and growth of your website. <!-- more -->Whether it's a new blog about the iPad or the next Farmville, our goal is to help you better understand and appreciate the web by providing resources on:
+What first started out as a experimental social network for entrepreneurs and investors and ended up as a blog for the same audience, we are back to focus on what we know best - the design, development and growth of your website.
+Whether it's a new blog about the iPad or the next Farmville, our goal is to help you better understand and appreciate the web by providing resources on:

   * Graphic design

   * HTML and CSS tutorials

   * Web design and creative inspiration

   * Icon packs and other freebies

   * Tips on freelancing and creative direction